 Four percent of American adults and 9 percent of children take medications to help treat their attention-deficit disorder (ADD).
 One of the more common stimulants that patients are prescribed is Ritalin, a drug that can increase an individual’s alertness if taken appropriately.
 If taken to excess, then a patient may become very sick and require around-the-clock treatment in an intensive care unit.

-Many of us trust that when a manufacturer puts a drug out on the market, that they've properly tested it to make sure that it's effective and that it definitely won't make us even worse off than we already are.
+Many of us trust that when a manufacturer puts a drug out on the market, they’ve properly tested it to make sure that it’s effective and that it definitely won’t make us even worse off than we already are.
 The truth is that many of these manufacturers are focused on their bottom line, though.
 A Houston defective drug attorney reviewing your case may suggest that you file suit if you or a loved one suffered a pharmaceutical injury.